 A girl drawing water from the public fountain.

-Improving the effectiveness of drinking water and sanitation services in Burkina Faso
+Improving drinking water and sanitation services in Burkina Faso

 Drinking Water Supply and Sanitation Programme (PEA)